-Living in an Estudines residence hall qualifies you to apply for financing solutions to help defray the costs of your apartment.
+Living in a les estudines residence hall qualifies you to apply for financing solutions to help defray the costs of your apartment.
 APL and ALS

-(APL) or the l’Allocation de Logement à caractère Social
+(APL) or l’Allocation de Logement à caractère Social

 (ALS) rent subsidy programs.
 The amount of rent allowance you are entitled to is determined by the “Caisse d’Allocations Familiales” (CAF), the only competent authority in the matter, after careful study of each application.